Dynamical signatures of superfluidity and shear rigidity in different phases of a dipolar Bose-Einstein condensate: Acknowledgements

 \section{Acknowledgements}

-S.H. and B.P.V. thank DST, India, for support through the project DST/FFT/NQM/QSM/2024/3.
+S.H. and B.P.V. acknowledge funding from the DST National Quantum Mission through the project DST/FFT/NQM/QSM/2024/3.
 B.P.V acknowledges support from MATRICS Grant No. MTR/2023/000900 from Anusandhan National Research Foundation, Government of India.
 H.S.G. gratefully acknowledge the support from the Prime Minister's Research Fellowship (PMRF), India.
 A.P. acknowledges financial support by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) via the Collaborative Research Center SFB/TR185 (Project No. 277625399).